Deep learning of phase transitions with minimal examples: Results and deep learning model performance

 where $\sigma_n^2$ is the variance in $\ev{\gamma/\nu}_n$.
 This can be interpreted as a statistical uncertainty combined with a systematic measure of the model spread, given by the second and third terms.

 The fits for each $M_n$ entering the BMA are indicated by dashed lines in \figref{fig:exponents} (right), where the transparency of the dashed line indicates $\pr{M_n\given D}$.
-Generally, increasing the minimum $L$ used decreases the slope and model weight.
-The BMA yields

-The central value decreases compared to Eq.~(\eqref{eq:gammaBAL}).
+The exact fit results and model weights are reported in \tabref{tab:gammaBMA}.
+With the exception of $L_{\rm min}=440$, increasing the minimum $L$ used decreases the slope for the BAL model.
+The model weight is at its largest at $L_{\rm min}=200$ and decreases monotonically thereafter, being penalized by $N_{\rm cut}$ in Eq.~(\ref{eq:modelProb}).
+That the exclusion of the smallest lattice rewards the model probability more than $N_{\rm cut}$ punishes it may be interpreted as evidence that regular contributions for this observable become small starting around $L_{\rm min}=200$.
+The BMA yields $(\gamma/\nu)^{\rm BAL}_{\rm BMA}=1.92(13)$.
+The central value decreases compared to the result using no BMA.
 It remains high compared to the analytic result, but is now compatible within the substantially larger uncertainty.
-This may suggest that $\chi_{\rm max}^{\rm BAL}$ only enters its finite-size scaling range for much larger lattices.
 For comparison, we also carry out a BMA for the BAL20 model.
 Again the fits are indicated in the figure using dashed lines.
-In contrast to the BAL model, the fits are much more closely aligned; the fits with non-negligible model weight overlap with the original fit, and we find
+In contrast to the BAL model, the fits are much more closely aligned; the fits with non-negligible model weight overlap with the original fit.
+Moreover we find no benefit to excluding the smallest lattice, with model weights monotonically decreasing with increasing $L_{\rm min}$ throughout.
+We find $(\gamma/\nu)^{\rm BAL20}_{\rm BMA}=1.786(65)$.
+As was the case with $\Tc$ and $\nu$, the BAL model has a larger relative uncertainty, in this case roughly a factor 1.86.
+Our final results for critical parameters are summarized in \tabref{tab:finalResults}.